yuri-panchul/basics-graphics-music/misc/caravel/2025_01_15_the_state_of_caravel.md

 outside the Caravel framework.
 The only thing I need to do urgently is to create some glue Verilog code to put all the student designs under one Caravel-Mini wrapper.
 In a similar way to Tiny Tapeout, but without hardening each student's design individually.
-Let them learn the teamwork, just what we have in electronic companies.
+Let them learn teamwork, just what we have in electronic companies.

 After this exercise I can make 30 bootable SSDs with Lubuntu and our variant of Caravel-Mini infrastructure, get some Gowin FPGA boards for the first